 At the conclusion of the investigation the investigators will submit an Investigation Report to the Title IX Coordinator.
 The Investigation Report will contain the investigation findings and recommended sanctions.
 The Investigation Report also will contain the investigators’ rationale for their findings and recommended sanctions.
-Shortly after receiving the Investigation Report, the Title IX Coordinator or the Deputy Title IX Coordinator will meet, separately, with the complainant and the respondent to review the Investigation Report.
+Shortly after receiving the Investigation Report, the Title IX Coordinator will meet, separately, with the complainant and the respondent to review the Investigation Report.
 By that point, each party will have had an opportunity to review (with the investigators) investigation materials/notes/etc. In other words, the Investigation Report is unlikely to contain any surprises.
 After reviewing the Investigation Report, each party will be able to decide if they would like to accept the Investigation Report and the identified findings and recommended sanctions.
 “Accepting” the Investigation Report does not necessarily mean that the party enthusiastically agrees with everything, but typically is more of an indication and acknowledgement that the investigators have done their job and that their conclusions are fair.
 In any event, acceptance by both parties of the investigation findings and recommended sanctions would mean that the matter ends (and the findings and any sanctions would be implemented).
 The advantage of both parties accepting the Investigation Report is that it draws the matter to a close and there is finality.
 The disadvantage is that a decision to accept the Investigation Report means that a party is giving up a right to appeal.
 Because it is voluntary for both parties, no one is forced to accept the findings/sanctions and give up an appeal right.

 If either (or both) of the parties does not accept the Investigation Report findings and recommended sanctions, a Hearing Panel will be appointed.
 Hearing Panel consist of a three-member hearing panel of faculty and staff members as well as a non-voting Hearing Chair.
 The Title IX Office will do its best to diversify each Panel—both in terms of social identities and affiliations within the University.
 Complainant(s) and respondent(s) will be provided a list of all potential panel members prior to the Hearing Panel and will be given the opportunity to express concern about any potential panel member’s ability to act impartially in hearing their case.
 Decisions related to panel members’ participation in their hearing will be made by the Title IX Office.
 The Chair may remove any individual who impedes the hearing process.
 The Chair will act to promote a civil and respectful proceedings.